 Tests and diagnosisBy Mayo Clinic staff

-Using a bright light and an instrument (nasal speculum) designed to spread open your nostrils, your doctor can examine the inside of your nose.
-Based on this exam, he or she should be able to diagnose deviated septum and determine the seriousness of your condition.
+Based on this exam, he or she can diagnose a deviated septum and determine the seriousness of your condition.

-- Antihistamines, decongestants and cold remedies.
+- Antihistamines, decongestants, and cold remedies.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/HealthInformation/coldRemedies.cfm.
-Accessed April 29, 2011.
+Accessed May 6, 2013.

 - Pallanch JF (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 23, 2013.

 - Chaaban M, et al. Assessing nasal air flow — Options and utility.
 Proceedings of the American Thoracic Society.
 2011;8:70.

 - Wang MB.
 Etiologies of nasal symptoms: An overview. www.uptodate.com/home.
 Accessed July 8, 2013.

 - Fact sheet: Your nose, the guardian of your lungs.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/HealthInformation/lungGuardian.cfm.
 Accessed July 8, 2013.